First up, we get the return of a genre that provided some campy thrills last year: Russian teen horror.

 Not a whole lot here is original.
 Most of the characters are boilerplate, the villain looks cool but is a design (a woman in a black, vintage-style dress) that's been done frequently before, and you can guess who is going to die and how it's going to go down from the moment they make their wishes in front of the mirror.
 But damn, did I have a good time watching it all.
 While the film takes itself seriously, it isn't grim; deaths and hauntings are treated as set pieces meant to shock and wow the audience and get them jumping out of their seats, and for the most part, it's actually effective at such.
 The Queen of Spades may not be an original ghost, but I was still scared by her presence or the possibility thereof, especially amidst the dark corridors of the school and dormitories in which the film is set, as I soon realized that the film did not seek to play around.
 The actors, as usual, are a mixed bag, but I still noticed some standouts in the cast even if my lack of proficiency in Russian made it harder to really "read" their performances.
 The guy who played Kirill, the rich jerk who wished for the death of the stepmother who he sees as merely his dad's new trophy wife, had an excellent death scene that was largely anchored by his performance, as he is forced to grapple with guilt over the fact that he was responsible for both her death and that of his father (the Queen of Spades grants wishes in a very "monkey's paw" fashion; here, she had the father kill the stepmom and then himself in a murder-suicide).
 The dynamic with Olga and Artyom was what anchored the film, with Artyom wishing that he could be with his mother forever and the Queen of Spades granting that wish by seeking to kidnap him, and Olga's arc concerning her attempts to help Artyom deal with the grief of their mother's death lent her character some added depth.
 It built up to a twist ending that felt gutsy without coming across as just a shock twist for its own sake, with Olga forced to pay a heavy price to get herself and Artyom out alive.

 That said, things weren't all smelling of roses.
 Like I said, the cast was hit or miss, and sadly, one of the misses was the actress who played Olga.
 It was the script that really made her character interesting, as her actress came off as flat and uninterested.
 Beyond the leads and the aforementioned Kirill, most of the characters were one-dimensional stereotypes, with Sonia, defined entirely by the fact that she's fat, getting the worst of it.
 There was also a plot thread involving the possibility that the countess who became the Queen of Spades might have been framed for the crimes she was accused of by people seeking to steal her wealth, but this never went anywhere and served little but to add convolution to a story that didn't need it.
-Given that this film is a sequel, I imagine that this was supposed to be some clumsy world-building for the franchise, or elaborating on some plot thread from the first building, but it didn't really do this film any favors.
+Given that this film is a sequel, I imagine that this was supposed to be some clumsy world-building for the franchise, or elaborating on some plot thread from the first movie, but it didn't really do this film any favors.

 The Bottom Line